 Thyme - a great herb for giving your mushrooms extra flavour.

 This vegan Christmas Pie full of mushrooms, squash and other festive ingredients needs to have each layer made separately, and then the masterpiece can be assembled.
 Here's how to do it.

 - Sautee your mushrooms with the garlic, thyme and white wine.

 - Roast the butternut squash with the smoked paprika, olive oil and salt.
 Once done, mash it a bit with a fork or potato masher.

-- Make the kale pesto by blending kale leaves, pine nuts, nutritional yeast, salt, olive oil and garlic.
+- Make the pesto by blending kale or spinach leaves, pine nuts, nutritional yeast, salt, olive oil and garlic.

 Prepare the pastry and the tin:

 - Put a ramekin in the middle of your tin.